-- The Regional Center EB-5 visa requires investment in USCIS-approved regional centers creating at least 10 direct, indirect or induced jobs per investor.
+- The Regional Center EB-5 visa requires investment in approved regional centers creating at least 10 direct, indirect or induced jobs per investor.

 In exchange for making a minimum investment of $1 million (or $500,000 if the funds were invested in certain high-unemployment or rural areas) into a new U.S. business, foreign investors are placed on a glide path to U.S. citizenship for themselves and their immediate families.

-As a pilot program, authority for the EB-5 regional centers has to be extended periodically.
+The Regional Center program, which must be extended periodically by Congress, is designed to help facilitate the collection and distribution of investor funds.
 NAR works with organizations that support permanent reauthorization for the regional center program to push for needed reforms to make it more accountable and transparent.

-Over the past several years, NAR, in coalition with other stakeholder groups, has successfully lobbied to reauthorize the EB-5 regional center pilot program.
-Most recently, the regional center program was extended by Congress through September 30, 2019.
+Over the past several years, NAR, in coalition with other stakeholder groups, has successfully lobbied to reauthorize and reform the EB-5 Investor Visa, especially the Regional Center program.
+Most recently, the regional center program was extended by Congress through September 30, 2027.